apache/www-site/content/legal/resolved.md

 From Java 9 onwards, Javadoc can include JavaScript under MIT, MIT OR GPL-3.0, or GPL-2.0 WITH ClasspathException-2.0.
 Apache binary releases (including Maven javadoc jars) and Apache websites may include this for their javadoc.
 It must not be included in source releases.

+### Can we aggregate jars under the Category A licenses and the weak-copyleft Category B licenses into a single aggregated jar file? {#aggregated-jars}

+Yes.

+#### For these aggregated jar files, can we modify ancillary files that are under weak-copyleft Category B licenses? {#aggregated-jars-modification}

+Yes.
+PMCs must review that the modifications are not changing the purpose of the original jar files (i.e. ancillary purposes).
+We consider both improvements to MANIFEST.MF files and changing of package names to be suitable ancillary modifications.

 ## Category X: What can we NOT include in an ASF Project?  {#category-x}